What's Different in California?

 Meal and Rest Periods

-Instead, the California Supreme Court has found that a hiring entity, in order to prove that an independent contractor is not an employee, must establish each of the three factors embodied in the ABC test — namely, that the worker:
+Instead, the California Supreme Court and the State Legislature has found that a hiring entity, in order to prove that an independent contractor is not an employee, must establish each of the three factors embodied in the ABC test—namely, that the worker:

 A. Is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;